alexlib/OpenRiverCam/docs/sites.rst

   Control Points, the camera location, and the stream cross section.
 With a new site setup, a suitable CRS is automatically computed so in most cases you do not have to worry about this, unless you wish to use a very typical locally used CRS.
 Then you have to supply this actively.
-- `Latitude [deg]`: the latitude location of a site measured in decimal degrees, measured from -90 degrees (South Pole) to 90 degrees (North Pole).
-- `Longitude [deg]`: the longitude location of a site measured in decimal degrees, measured from -180 degrees (East) to 180 degrees (East).

 In the `List` tab, if you already have a site, you can view, edit or delete an individual site using the three icons shown on the left side of the row in the table, displaying that site.
 If there are already camera configurations and